Council Members

 Kristen Murray

 Kristen Murray (she/her) is a community leader, activist, and social entrepreneur from Newfoundland & Labrador living in St. John’s on the island of Ktaqmkuk.
-Kristen is a Master of Business Administration in Social Enterprise & Entrepreneurship student at Memorial University of Newfoundland and a Board Member of the Social Justice Co-operative of NL.
+Kristen holds the degree of Master of Business Administration in Social Enterprise & Entrepreneurship from Memorial University of Newfoundland and works as the Project Specialist of the Newfoundland-Labrador Federation of Co-oepratives.

 Khairunnisa (Inda) Intiar